phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ### Variables

 A variable is a way to store data in a computer program.
 Variables have three parts.
-The name, the type of data it's going to store, and the actual data it is storing.
+The name, the type of data it's going to save, and the actual data it is storing.
 The name of the variable is used when you want to get the data the variable is storing.
-In the code, you just wrote you created a that stores text/string data.
-The value that it will be stored will be based on what you entered into the "Serial Montior"
+In the code you just wrote, you created a variable that stores text/string data.
+The value stored in the variable is what is entered into the "Serial Monitor".

 ### Create Variable Block

 The "create variable" block is used to create a variable.
-You must rename the variable from "item" to another name as you did in step 11.
+When you use the "create variable" block, you must rename the variable from "item" to another name, as you did in step 11.
 When creating a variable, you must decide the type of data you want it to store.
 You can only set the data type with this block.
 You also set the value that the variable will store as well.

 ![Variable](/images/arduino-block/lesson-2/variable.png)